aws/amazon-sagemaker-examples/README.md

 - [Streaming Median](scientific_details_of_algorithms/streaming_median) sequentially introduces concepts used in streaming algorithms, which many SageMaker algorithms rely on to deliver speed and scalability.
 - [Latent Dirichlet Allocation (LDA)](scientific_details_of_algorithms/lda_topic_modeling) dives into Amazon SageMaker's spectral decomposition approach to LDA.
+- [Linear Learner features](scientific_details_of_algorithms/linear_learner_class_weights_loss_functions) shows how to use the class weights and loss functions features of the SageMaker Linear Learner algorithm to improve performance on a credit card fraud prediction task

 ### Advanced Amazon SageMaker Functionality